 The two primary world cultural directions - Eastern and Western have differences that will not be understandable to people outside.
 One of the main distinguishing factors between Eastern and Western societies is the extent to which each society prefers individualism or collectivism.
 Individualistic cultures sometimes do not understand the importance of which collectivistic cultures value the group.
 Advertisements are more likely to be compelling when they show people together or express a value that the product would have for the group.
 Another significant factor when crafting International marketing materials is the different cultural prejudices.
 There are differences in how cultures value gender equality, diversity, and religion.

-Every culture has its symbols.
-Businesses often use symbols as a way to improve brand recognition, since people are more likely to remember visual images than business names.
+Every culture has its symbols, and businesses often use them to improve brand recognition since people are more likely to remember visual images than business names.
 However, this can become problematic when seemingly innocent logos resemble symbols that have unintended meanings.
 For example, some religious significance and the accidental use of these symbols in a business logo can be unintentionally offensive.
 On another side - there exists a list of symbols that came from one culture to another and became famous, an example, yin yang.

-Fortunately, some tools can help businesses create images that are culturally acceptable for marketing purposes.
-Numerous image banks allow for businesses to purchase images that are considered culturally acceptable or they could use these images as models for the types of images that they would use for their website.
+Fortunately, some tools can help businesses create culturally acceptable images for marketing purposes.
+Numerous image banks allow companies to purchase culturally acceptable images or use them as models for the images they would use for their websites.

 Before creating quality visual content, you must study the audience thoroughly.
 The first step to dealing with this challenge successfully is to dive into your potential customers' cultural nuances, habits, and norms.
 Talk with people, hire consultants and native speakers, and when you are ready for localization - come to Lingohub to strengthen your success.
 Book a quick demo and learn more about how Lingohub can support your business.